-engineering team reviewing supplier drawings and components during a China factory visit for supplier verification and decision-making
+engineering team reviewing supplier drawings and production details during a China factory visit

 You are standing inside the factory.